 As part of her legacy from leaving public service, she established the rule that the planetary monarch must be elected and that the position be filled by a teenage girl.

 The character of Padme Amidala was created by George Lucas for his “prequel” trilogy of Star Wars films.
 Her appearances have primarily been linked to film tie-ins including her first appearance in the comic book adaptation of the first movie in Star Wars: Episode I: The Phantom Menace issue #0.5.
 Her appearance in this issue though drawn by Rodolfo Damagio is nonetheless heavily based on Natalie Portman, the actress that portrayed her.

 Padme’s development as a character is much more closely in line with the film version of the Star Wars universe than almost any other characters.
 As her history is primarily linked with the movies there are fewer gaps to fill in for the character, and so outside of her depiction in the movies, her story as told in comics either fills in background details or provides small glimpses into other events in her life.

-The most defining aspects of her character is her love for Anakin Skywalker as well as a devotion to public life and the common good.
+The most defining aspects of her character are her love for Anakin Skywalker as well as a devotion to public life and the common good.
 This makes it that the events surrounding her life are chaotic when around Anakin, and relatively sedate otherwise.
-Towards the end of her life she lost faith in both of these beliefs which helped drive her life’s ambitions and goals.
+Towards the end of her life, she lost faith in both of these beliefs which helped drive her life’s ambitions and goals.

 Major Story Arcs